IsGameliel/alx-low_level_programming/0x03-debugging/README.md

-This a a debugging session
+This is my debugging phase